 As far as actual melasma treatments at a dermatologist’s office go, there are a variety of in-office treatments that might help fade your discoloration.
 These include certain types of lasers (IPL is one of them), chemical peels, and microdermabrasion.

+Chemical peels sounds cary but they range from mild to rather invasive, and can yield great results.
+Microdermabrasion may be a good option too, and though sanding your skin sounds painful and scary, it’s actually really helpful for shedding layers of skin.
 The other good news is, if your melasma is hormone-related, it’ll oftentimes resolve itself on its own (such as when your pregnancy ends or if you quit taking birth control).
 Phew.